quocduyvu6262/pathfinding-app/README.md

 # Pathfinding-Visualizer

-This project aims to visualize pathfinding algorithms including:
+This project aims to implement and visualize pathfinding algorithms including:
 - Dijkstra’s Algorithm
 - A* Algorithm
 - BFS